-Richard J. Gallo is paid a fixed base salary and a variable annual incentive.
-Base salary is determined within a market competitive position-specific salary range, based on the portfolio manager's experience and performance.
-The annual incentive amount is determined based primarily on Investment Product Performance (IPP) and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance and may be paid entirely in cash, or in a combination of cash and restricted stock of Federated Hermes, Inc. ("Federated Hermes").
+Mary Jo Ochson is paid a fixed base salary and a variable annual incentive.
+Base salary is determined within a market competitive, position-specific salary range, based on the portfolio manager's experience and performance.
+The annual incentive amount is determined based primarily on Investment Product Performance (IPP) and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance, and may be paid entirely in cash, or in a combination of cash and restricted stock of Federated Hermes, Inc. ("Federated Hermes").
 The total combined annual incentive opportunity is intended to be competitive in the market for this portfolio manager role.

-IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Fund's operational index (i.e., S&P Municipal 52.5% AAA&AA-rated / 27.5% A-rated / 12.5% BBB-rated / 7.5% High Yield, 3 years and longer maturity index) and the Fund's designated peer group of comparable accounts.
+IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Fund's designated peer group of comparable accounts.
 Performance periods are adjusted if a portfolio manager has been managing an account for less than five years; accounts with less than one year of performance history under a portfolio manager may be excluded.
-Effective April 1, 2023, the Adviser ceased using a supplemental index, the S&P Municipal Bond 3-Year Plus Index, to calculate IPP because the Adviser believes that the former supplemental index no longer appropriately reflects the market sectors in which the Fund invests.

-As noted above, Mr. Gallo is also the portfolio manager for other accounts in addition to the Fund.
+As noted above, Ms. Ochson is also the portfolio manager for other accounts in addition to the Fund.
 Such other accounts may have different benchmarks and performance measures.
-The allocation or weighting given to the performance of the Fund or other accounts or activities for which Mr. Gallo is responsible when his compensation is calculated may be equal or can vary.
+The allocation or weighting given to the performance of the Fund or other accounts for which Ms. Ochson is responsible when her compensation is calculated may be equal or can vary.